GrahamCHill/SDL-DearImGUI-Template/README.md

 # SDL2+DearImGU Project Template

+## Currently a bug preventing builds on Windows, will fix ASAP

 If you want the SDL3 version got to [SDL3 Template](https://github.com/GrahamCHill/SDL3-template) This template is built with git submodules, and CMake!